Vluurie/automato_theme/README.md

 ﻿# Automato Theme

-An elegant and futuristic theme inspired by the Nier: Automata game.
+An theme inspired by the Nier: Automata game writen in Flutter Dart.
 Developed for windows sized applications, not for mobile since it got not responsive dialogs.

 # Features